bentoml/BentoML/docs/source/tutorial.rst

 In this tutorial, we will focus on online model serving with BentoML, using a classification model trained with `scikit-learn <https://scikit-learn.org/stable/>`_ and the Iris dataset.
-By the end of this tutorial, we will have an HTTP/gRPC endpoint for handling inference requests and a docker container image for deployment.
+By the end of this tutorial, we will have a Bento that can be served easily using HTTP or gRPC for handling inference requests, and a docker container image for deployment.